prof-rossetti/georgetown-opim-557-201803/projects/exec-dashboard/project.md

 > Hint: try manually configuring a Pivot Table and corresponding Pivot Chart after you import data for the first time, and write code to update the underlying data source (Pivot Cache) on subsequent imports.

+> Hint: to detect the month and year, either parse the filename, or parse the imported date values.

-> Note: Wherever price-related information (e.g. unit prices and sales prices) appears in the workbook, it should be formatted as USD, with a dollar sign and two decimal places.
+Wherever price-related information (e.g. unit prices and sales prices) appears in the workbook, it should be formatted as USD, with a dollar sign and two decimal places.
 This includes in cell values on the "Data" sheet, and in charts, tables, and graphs on the "Dashboard" sheet.

 ## Submission Instructions